UPDATING: June 16, 2019

 Even better, in 2-3 years, students will be able to create and publish their own content on Google Earth just like that.

-And that will be a game changer.
+And that could be a game changer.